c-marsh/MP3/README.md

 1 issues on 2 pages

 <details>
-<summary>Radio Buttons don't require use, but a clear isn't provided to encourage input if one has been pressed</summary>
+<summary>Radio Buttons don't require use, but a clear isn't provided as we want to encourage incorrect selections to be corrected, not removed.</summary>

 >Make sure one radio button in a radio button group is always selected.
 If users can choose not to activate any of the radio button choices, provide a choice labeled 'None'.
 >